 Through an open window

-Depending on your tent’s design, you might be able to take the flue pipe through an open window.
+Depending on your tent's design, you can take the flue pipe through an open window.

-Here’s another good video from CanvasCamp, which gives you an idea on this alternative option.
+Here's another good video from CanvasCamp, which gives you an idea of this alternative option.

 Getting someone else to fit your stove flue

-If you don’t wish to make the hole in your tent yourself, there are a number of companies that do canvas tent repairs and customisations.
+If you don't wish to make the hole in your tent, several companies do canvas tent repairs and customisations.
 Here are a few that you might want to reach out to.